 The "end-of-ball bonus" lights.
 I think the highest bonus you could get was 7,000.

-We discovered a hole in the wood on drilling the lowest insert down.
+We discovered a void in the wood on drilling the lowest insert down.
 We had to fill it in with Epoxy.

 I am drilling pilot holes to facilitate the drilling of the holes for the "E-D-E-N" inserts.